Constitutional Convention (United States): Election and removal

-The issue was one of the last major issues to be resolved.
+The issue of the executive was one of the last major issues to be resolved.
 Resolution was achieved by adjustment to the electoral college proposal.
 At the time, before the formation of modern political parties, there was widespread concern that candidates would routinely fail to secure a majority of electors in the electoral college.
 The method of resolving this problem, therefore, was a contested issue.
 Most thought that the House of Representatives should then choose the president since it most closely reflected the will of the people.
 This caused dissension among delegates from smaller states, who realized that this would put their states at a disadvantage.
 To resolve this dispute, the Convention agreed that the House would elect the president if no candidate had an electoral college majority, but that each state delegation would vote as a bloc, rather than individually.

 The Virginia Plan made no provision for removing the executive.
 On June 2, John Dickinson of Delaware proposed that the president be removed from office by Congress at the request of a majority of state legislatures.
 Madison and Wilson opposed this state interference in the national executive branch.
 Sherman argued that Congress should be able to remove the president for any reason in what was essentially a vote of no-confidence.
 George Mason worried that would make the president a "mere creature of the legislature" and violate the separation of powers.
 Dickinson's motion was rejected, but in the aftermath of the vote there was still no consensus over how an unfit president should be removed from office.

 On June 4, the delegates debated the Council of Revision.
 Wilson and Alexander Hamilton of New York disagreed with the mixing of executive and judicial branches.
 They wanted the president to have an absolute veto to guarantee his independence from the legislative branch.
 Remembering how colonial governors used their veto to "extort money" from the legislature, Benjamin Franklin of Pennsylvania opposed giving the president an absolute veto.
 Gerry proposed that a two-thirds majority in both houses of Congress be able to overrule any veto of the Council of Revision.
 This was amended to replace the council with the president alone, but Madison insisted on retaining a Council of Revision and consideration of the veto power was postponed.